terrylinooo/mynote/README.txt

 == Copyright ==

-Mynote WordPress Theme, Copyright 2018 TerryL.in
-Mynote is distributed under the terms of the GNU GPL
+Mynote WordPress Theme, Copyright 2018-2026 Terry Lin Mynote is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify